stefan22/centoGnu/README.md

 - kambistat.js part of the kambi.js

 ### experiment
-- addS a fixed footbanner to the home page, with a slider that holds all of the upcoming week's matches, odds stas etc - all dynamically retrieved from Kambi Api.
+- adds a fixed footbanner to the home page, with a slider that holds
+  all of the upcoming week's matches, odds stas etc - all dynamically retrieved
+  from Kambi Api.
   Games are then removed when event starts and new ones added every week or as soon as they're made available by the Api.
   Cta links take to the Sport page where the main widget holds additional information, odds, bets about the games.